SonarSource/gh-action-lt-backlog/SubmitReview/ReadMe.md

 Move fixed Jira tickets from one state to another using the `Request Changes` transitions.

+This action will attempt to move all tickets mentionned in the pull request title.

 ## Inputs

 ### `github-token`

 Token to access the GitHub API.

+### `jira-user`

+User to access the Jira API.

 ### `jira-token`